Saddleback Mountain Guide

 The Sandy Quad can be used to transport skiers to the Cupsuptic T-Bar when the mountain is on wind hold, or lap the park all day long!
 These trails can also be accessed via the high-speed Rangeley chair.

-Trail descriptions are ordered from skiers right to skiers left.
-To view a high-resolution 2022-23 Saddleback trail map click here.
+Trail descriptions are ordered from skier’s right to skier’s left.
+To view a high-resolution 2025-26 Saddleback trail map click here.

 Cupsuptic Area:

-The Cupsuptic T-Bar is designed to help relieve traffic from the Rangeley.
-Designed with the idea of getting you to the top when the Rangeley is on wind hold.
+The Cupsuptic T-Bar is there to help relieve traffic from the Rangeley.
+Designed with the idea of getting you to the top when the Rangeley is on wind hold, the Cupsuptic T-Bar can also give access to the Kennebago Quad via The Pass.

-Trail descriptions are ordered from skiers right to skiers left.
-To view a high-resolution 2022-23 Saddleback trail map click here.
+Trail descriptions are ordered from skier’s right to skier’s left.
+To view a high-resolution 2025-26 Saddleback trail map click here.

 Rangeley Area: